eberlitz/eberlitz.github.io/_posts/2016-09-14-move-shelveset-to-a-different-branch-in-tfs.markdown

 published:   true
 ---

-# [Resolved] Move shelveset to a different branch in TFS

 After making a lot of changes in a branch, and due to an internal policy I had to change the branch to which I should check-in those changes.
 To not manually do this, I found a way to pass a shelveset to another branch using a tool.